 E. 3/4

-At its heart, this GRE problem-solving question is just a weighted average problem comparing the ages of two different groups.
-However, the more fundamental error students often make here, even if they ultimately get the question right, is one of approach (i.e. selecting the optimal solution methodology).
+At its heart, this question is just a weighted-average problem comparing the ages of two different groups.
+The error students often make here, even if they ultimately get the question right, is one of approach (i.e., failing to select the most efficient solution methodology).

-The distances between the individual groups and the combined average form the ratio of each group (here the relative distances are 2.5 : 2.5 which is a ratio of 1:1).
+The distances between the individual groups and the combined average form the ratio of each group (here the relative distances are 2.5:2.5, which is a ratio of 1:1).
+The answer in this scenario would clearly be `1/2`.

-Before jumping headfirst into any GRE problem-solving question, take a moment to actively consider what topic is being tested and, ultimately, what solution methodology would work best (in this case, mapping instead of algebra).
+Before jumping headfirst into any GRE problem-solving question, take a moment to consider your approach.

-By using a mapping technique here, this is a clear spot where you can gain at least a minute or more over other test-takers who might be resorting to more traditional solution methodologies (i.e. algebra).
-You may not always make the right choice initially, but as you complete more and more GRE official practice problems, your GRE decision-making skills will continue to become that much sharper.
+This is a clear spot where you can gain a minute or more over other test-takers who resort to algebra instead of mapping.
+You may not always make the right choice initially, but as you complete more and more GRE practice problems, your decision-making skills will become that much sharper.

 A. 0